gokr/sprylang.se/docs/manual.md

 ### Map
 As mentioned, the Block is the sequential collection in Spry corresponding to OrderedCollection in Smalltalk.
 The Map corresponds similarly to Dictionary.
 All nodes in Spry can be used as keys in a Map.
 Word nodes come in 11 different types, as earlier described, but when used as keys only the actual word itself is used for hash and equality.
 This means that when used as keys, `$foo`, `foo` and `:foo` (for example) are all equal since only the actual word "foo" is used for hash and `==`.
 Literal words on the other hand are always different from each other, for example `'$foo` is different from `'foo`.

-## Root and Modules
+## Root
 Spry is similar to Smalltalk in the sense that there is a special Map that holds all globals.
 In Smalltalk that Dictionary is called `Smalltalk`.
 In Spry we call it `root`.
 The root Map is created by the Spry interpreter and populated with words referring to primitive functions and known values like `true`, `false` etc. Lookups are done through the lexical scopes, which Blocks and Curlys create when evaluated, up to root.
-If a lookup still fails there is a special Block held in the word `modules` containing Modules that participate in global lookups.
+If a lookup still fails there is a special Block held in the word `modules` containing [Modules](#Modules) that participate in global lookups.
 A Module is a Map with some extra meta information in it.

-The interpreter will iterate through them and perform the lookup in each one until giving up and returning `undef`.
+The interpreter will iterate through the Modules and perform the lookup in each one until giving up and returning `undef`.
 This means Modules will shadow each other depending on their position in the `modules` block.
 But you can always refer to names directly using Module getwords `Foo::x` or simple Map lookups like `Foo at: 'x`.
 This design is an experiment in "modelessness" since there are no import statements or other mechanisms to modify how lookups are made in a certain part of your source code.
 At the same time Modules can be loaded and used even if they do contain naming conflicts.

 ## Functions and Methods
 This inevitably brings us to functions, or Funcs as they are called in Spry.
 Spry is a heavily functional language, in fact, there are **no builtin keywords or operators** at all in Spry - everything is a function, including such fundamental things as assignment `=`.